 Quitting smoking is a healthy decision overall, and it also helps improve blood circulation.
 The detrimental habit damages healthy blood vessels and can lead to serious issues especially if you have existing heart problems.

-The active ingredient in cigarettes, Nicotine, causes damage to your arteries and thickens your blood to the point that it has trouble moving throughout your body.
+The active ingredient in cigarettes, Nicotine (which is also the main ingredient in e-cigarettes and smokeless tobacco), causes damage to your arteries and thickens your blood to the point that it has trouble moving throughout your body.

 Quitting smoking is the single best action an individual can take to improve their longevity and long term health.